arpit-kapoor/arpit-kapoor.github.io/_pages/about.md

 ![demo](/images/awards/Robogames17_2.jpg){: .align-right .width-quarter}
-I am Data Scientist at [3Qi Labs](http://www.3qilabs.com/).
+I am a PhD student at the University of New South Wales, Sydney, Australia.
 Previously, I worked as a Deep Learning Engineer (Computer Vision) at Bomotix (Body Motion Analytics), a startup company based in Hyderabad, India.
 {: .text-justify}

 I received my undergraduate degree in Computer Science and Engineering in 2019.
 During this period, I actively took part in humanoid robotics research at the University and presented research articles in the area of humanoid control.